lee2sman/dotfiles/README.md

 - ```make-website n``` - copies over a starter html, css, js to the specified named directory, creating it if needed
 - ```marginalia <search string>``` - does a search for specified string via [Marginalia](https://memex.marginalia.nu/projects/edge/about.gmi), a search engine that favors text-heavy, oldskool-style websites
 - ```minilog``` - shortcut to my minilog micro-journal (takes message, log or help flags)
+- ```offpunk``` - a CLI gemini and web client, forked from AV-98, that can be used to save pages for offline browsing
 - ```open``` - mimics the Mac open command.
 Essentially just an alias to Linux equivalent ```xdg-open```.
 - ```pdfsplit <input.pdf> <starting-page-num> <ending-page-num> <output.pdf>``` - Using ghostscript, this oneliner can excerpt any subsection out of a pdf doc.
 - ```qwerty``` - switches keyboard map to qwerty